-Black beans add a welcome change to this vegetarian main course.
-The petite, under-used legume is packed with fibre and protein, ideal to turn this mildly spiced chilli into a hearty dinner.
-With creamy coconut rice and a zesty tomato salsa on the side, this meal will wow you with its bold flavours.
+Red kidney beans are the star of this vegetarian main course.
+The petite legume is packed with fibre and protein, ideal to turn this mildly spiced chilli into a hearty dinner.
+With creamy coconut rice and a zesty tomato salsa on the side, this meal will wow you with its delicious flavours.

 mild Caribbean jerk seasoning

 In a medium saucepan, combine the coconut milk, water (for the rice) and the salt and bring to the boil over a medium-high heat.
 Add the basmati rice, stir, cover with a lid and reduce the heat to low.
 Cook for 15 minutes, then remove the pan from the heat and keep covered until the rice is tender and the water is absorbed, 10 minutes.
 TIP: The rice will finish cooking in its own steam so don't peek!

 While the rice is cooking, slice the kernels off the corn cob.
 Grate the carrot (unpeeled).
 Finely chop the garlic (or use a garlic press).
 Drain and rinse the red kidney beans.
 Heat a large frying pan over a high heat.
 Add the corn kernels and cook until lightly browned, 4-5 minutes.
 TIP: Cover the pan with a lid if the kernels are "popping" out.
 Transfer to a medium bowl.